pmmdesenvolvedor/ediaristas-front/README.md

 ## About this project

-This project was developed during the Multistack free workshop from TreinaWeb, a very good brazilian development school.
+This project was developed during the Multistack free workshop from [TreinaWeb](https://www.treinaweb.com.br/), a very good development online school.

-The **e-diaristas** project was divided in two parts: The frontend (this one), and the backend that can be found in https://github.com/pmmdesenvolvedor/ediaristas-backend.
+The **e-diaristas** project was divided in two parts: The frontend (this one), and the backend that can be found in [ediaristas-backend repository](https://github.com/pmmdesenvolvedor/ediaristas-backend).

 Since the local backend project was properly initiated, change the URL at `src/data/services/Api.service.ts` and the frontend and backend will be integrated.